 4. Get parents involved.

 We know that for parents and caregivers, cyberbullying and digital drama can be both confusing and worrying.
 Help families start thinking about these topics by exploring Common Sense Education's printable Family Tips on cyberbullying.
 You can also share articles, videos, and Q&As in a classroom newsletter, on your school's website or social feed, or at your next parent event.

-This article originally appeared on the Teaching Channel.
+A version of this article originally appeared on Teaching Channel.